“I love spring anywhere, but if I could choose, I would always greet it in a garden”

 - Summer flowering bulbs and dahlias can now be planted.
 Keep them watered and protect young shoots from rampaging slugs.

 - Now is a good time to repair an existing lawn or to sow a new one.
 Just make sure the sowing area is firm and level.

 Spring is the favourite season of many, as it is the time for rebirth, green shoots and a thousand and one other clichés.
 The word “spring” has several meanings including to suddenly jump upwards or forwards, a natural source of water, a fitment in a chair or bed and of course it is also the season between winter and summer.

 - Increased temperatures meaning that plants and grass begin to grow and that we can all start to unravel ourselves from scarves, gloves and winter coats.

-- Increased light levels giving gardeners more time to spend pottering and sowing our Suttons seeds.
+- Increased light levels giving gardeners more time to spend pottering and sowing your Suttons seeds.

-- The longer days means that our garden hens will increase their laying of those delicious orange-yoked eggs.
+- The longer days mean that our garden hens will increase their laying of those delicious orange-yoked eggs.

 - Daffodils, crocus, hyacinths, tulips, primroses and other spring flowers will be the first real colour that many of us have seen in our gardens since the previous autumn.
 The garden has suddenly come back to life.